philsmart/vulnerable-webapp/README.md

 }
 ```

-To establish a remote network connection to the compromised web-server, you (as the *bad-actor*) must start a listener on port `8083`.
+To complete the attack and establish a remote network connection to the compromised web-server, you, as the *bad-actor*, must start a listener on port `8083`.
 For example, using `netcat`:

 ```bash
 nc -l 8083
 ```

+Once the connection is established, can can run bash commands inside the listener you started above e.g. type `ls` into the terminal window running `netcat`.

 #### Note on Java Version